SOUTHGLENN MALL

 Arapahoe County (Centennial), Colorado

-One of the first operational stores, a 1-level (150,000 square foot) Sears, began business on July 25, 1974.
-A 2-level (123,000 square foot) Denver Dry Goods ("The Denver") welcomed first shoppers on August 13, 1974.
-Also anchoring the complex was a 1-level (160,000 square foot), Denver-based May D & F.
+One of the first operational stores, a 1-level (150,000 square foot) Sears, began business on August 2, 1974.
+The 40 million dollar SOUTHGLENN was officially dedicated on August 15, 1974.
+Two anchor stores opened their doors; a 2-level (123,000 square foot) Denver Dry Goods ("The Denver") and 1-level (160,000 square foot), Denver-based May D & F.

-The 40 million dollar SOUTHGLENN MALL was dedicated, with seventeen stores, on August 15, 1974.
-The 700,000 square foot complex consisted of a 2-level middle section, with single-level wings extending toward the north and south.
+In its original state, the 700,000 square foot complex housed eighty-nine store spaces.
+The mall consisted of a 2-level middle section, with single-level wings extending toward the north and south.
 Charter tenants included Fashion Bar, Tie Bar, Dave Cook Sporting Goods, Walgreen Drug, Perkins-Shearer apparel, Edison Brothers and Neusteters II.
 The General Cinema Corporation Southglenn Cinema I-II-III was built as a northwestern outparcel of the mall.
 The theater opened for business on December 18, 1974.

 The first anchor rebranding at SOUTHGLENN transpired after "The Denver" was shuttered, on April 30, 1987.
 The store re-opened as a J.C.
 Penney.
 A mall-wide interior face lift was done in 1987-1988.
 During this project, the Colorado Health Department found asbestos in the ceiling of the South Wing.
 The mall was closed as an abatement was completed.